 This research seeks to build on the current state of the art and develop methods that complement existing approaches in these aspects.
 The outcome of this research project will be the Inclusive Energy Access Planning Toolbox – a set of data collection, analysis and modeling tools to support existing efforts for regional multidimensional energy poverty assessment, energy access planning and energy policy development.
 The methods will rely completely and solely on open-source software and tools such as OpenDataKit, OpenStreetMap and QGIS among others, and uses R and Python for data analysis, modeling and visualization.

 The application of the methods to support regional energy planning and policy development will be conducted with an initial focus on Nepal.
 The federalization process in Nepal is giving way to significant reforms in energy planning.
 The decentralization of the energy planning responsibilities and budgets towards regional governments will require the decentralization of capacities in energy planning.
 In this context, the research is directly linked to a real-world transition process currently underway.

 © Photo: Nabin845, Dahare deurali PARBAT AND Khuma village, cropped by RLI, CC BY-SA 4.0

-- Development and field-testing of bottom-up data collection methods to establish spatially representative datasets for energy access, energy service demand, resource availability, and socioeconomic/demographic data across a given municipality
+- Developing inclusive bottom-up data collection tools and analysis methods to establish spatially representative datasets for energy access, energy service demand, resource availability, and socioeconomic/demographic data across a given municipality

-- Analysis of the role of municipal energy planning in regional energy transitions.
+- Identifying the role of improved data collection methods in municipal energy planning processes